atomicscale/youtube-dl/ESOF-Docs/ENTREGA4.md

 ![coverage result](https://github.com/atomicscale/youtube-dl/blob/master/ESOF-Docs/images4/pos-final-coverage.png)

-This happens because a specific lines of code are only called in specific websites so this means to do an accurate **system test**, with the current structure we would have to download a video from every supported website, this makes the whole process tedious and complex.
+This happens because a specific lines of code are only called in specific websites so this means to do an accurate **system test**, with the current structure we would have to download a video from every supported website, this makes the whole process tedious and complex and to implement an efficient testing process difficult.

 We have no reason to believe **Integration Testing** is used in this project since it was stated several times by members of the project they are no longer working on introducing new modules, or even a GUI, focusing only on website support.
 **Acceptance testing** functions a little bit through the issue list, and Github interaction of users reporting if websites are functional or not.